-In this paper, we present a framework for coordinating the en route formation of platoons.
-The central component is a platoon coordinator, which interfaces with FMSs and computes time profiles that facilitate the fuel-efficient formation of heavy-duty vehicle platoons across multiple transport operators.
-The platoon coordinator receives assignments from the various FMSs and computes in several steps routes, time profiles, and platoon configurations that are conveyed to the FMSs, which pass them on to the vehicles, which in turn execute them.
-Information is collected from static map data, traffic measurements, and weather data in order to compute accurate time profiles.
-The plan computation is a challenging problem and heuristic methods are devised to efficiently compute plans for a large number of vehicles.
-Plans are periodically updated in order to account for disturbances and to accommodate new assignments.
-Simulations show that such a system has the potential of achieving significant fuel savings.
+In this article, we present a framework for coordinating the en route formation of platoons.
+The central component is a platoon coordinator, which interfaces with FMS and computes time profiles that facilitate the fuel-efficient formation of heavy-duty vehicle platoons across multiple transport operators.
+The platoon coordinator receives assignments from the various FMS and computes in several steps the routes, time profiles, and platoon configurations that are conveyed to the FMS, which pass them on to the vehicles, which in turn execute them.
+Information is collected from static map data, traffic measurements, and weather data to compute accurate time profiles.
+The plan computation is a challenging problem, and heuristic methods are devised to efficiently compute plans for a large number of vehicles.
+Plans are periodically updated to account for disturbances and to accommodate new assignments.
+Simulations show that such a system has the potential to achieve significant fuel savings.
 Experiments with a demonstrator indicate that this approach is feasible under real-world conditions.

-Despite the promising results we obtained, the development of the demonstrator and the experiments also revealed that there are some aspects that need further studying before such a system can be deployed commercially.
-The experiments show that, with the current technology, significant communication delays can occur and should be compensated for.
-An important aspect is the standardization of platooning technology to enable platooning between vehicles of various types and from different manufactures and operators.
+Despite the promising results we obtained, the development of the demonstrator and the experiments also revealed that there are some aspects that need further study before such a system can be deployed commercially.
+The experiments show that with the current technology, significant communication delays can occur and should be compensated for.
+An important aspect is the standardization of platooning technology to enable platooning between vehicles of various types and from different manufacturers and operators.
 Many aspects of the system are yet to be fine-tuned.
 To this end, simulations present an important tool.
-Tests with real vehicles are very expensive and therefore not feasible at full scale.
+Tests with real vehicles are very expensive and therefore are not feasible at full scale.
 Developing appropriate simulations is a challenging task due to the large spatial and temporal scale.
 One particularly challenging area is taking into account surrounding traffic.
-Here, the coordinated vehicles could serve themselves as probes and better strategies can potentially be devised based on the available data once such systems are operational.
-More work is needed to integrate different data sources such as traffic measurements, historic probe data, weather measurements, etc. into an appropriate traffic model for platoon coordination.
-This way platoons can be formed reliably and fuel-efficiently without compromising the average speed of the coordinated vehicle and the surrounding traffic.
+Here, the coordinated vehicles could serve as probes, and better strategies could potentially be devised based on the available data once such systems are operational.
+More work is needed to integrate different data sources, such as traffic measurements, historic probe data, and weather measurements, into an appropriate traffic model for platoon coordination.
+This way, platoons can be formed reliably and fuel efficiently without compromising the average speed of the coordinated vehicle and the surrounding traffic.